 - Whatever else you can think of

-During your appointment your vet will ask you questions (and that’s when your list will come in handy), and then he’ll do a general checkup and of course exam your dog’s ears.
-Things he’d be looking for include – the state of the ear drum, buildup of wax, a foreign object, inflection, hair, inflammation… He may also take a swab or culture for testing.
+During your appointment your vet will ask you questions (and that’s when your list will come in handy), and then he’ll do a general checkup and of course examine your dog’s ears.
+Things he’d be looking for include – the state of the ear drum, buildup of wax, a foreign object, hair, inflammation… He may also take a swab or culture for testing.

 Treatment and Prevention